ghc/ghc/docs/users_guide/glasgow_exts.rst

 Such data types have only one value, namely bottom.
 Nevertheless, they can be useful when defining "phantom types".

-In conjunction with the :ghc-flag:`-XEmptyDataDeriving` extension, empty data declarations can also derive instances of standard type classes (see :ref:`empty-data-deriving`).
+In conjunction with the :extension:`EmptyDataDeriving` extension, empty data declarations can also derive instances of standard type classes (see :ref:`empty-data-deriving`).